We Ship Worldwide

 on check-out.

-Pashmina is obtained from goats living in many high-altitude cold deserts such as in Tibet, Mongolia, and Ladakh.
+Pashmina is obtained from goats living in high-altitude cold deserts such as Tibet, Mongolia, and Ladakh.
 The winter conditions in these places are extremely harsh as temperatures can go down as low as -40 degrees centigrades.
 These goats (and other animals in these areas) develop an undercoat of down beneath coarse hair to survive these winter conditions.
 This is pashmina.

-yak
+yak wool shawl

-Yaks are also found in high-altitude cold deserts and face the harsh cold conditions of these windswept regions.
-Like pashmina goats, they also develop an undercoat of very soft and warm fibre to survive.
+Yaks are found in high-altitude cold deserts and face the harsh cold conditions of these windswept regions.
+Like pashmina goats, they develop an undercoat of very soft and warm fibre to survive.
 The fibre (called Yak wool) is almost as soft as pashmina.

 We use a blend of Himalayan and Merino sheep wools to make handwoven products.
 These include woolen shawls for women and men, woolen scarves and woolen stoles for women.
-Our woolen shawls are very soft and warm.
+Our woolen products are very soft and warm.
 The Himalayan wool comes from Himachal Pradesh and Garhwal Himalayas.

 The trans-Himalayan trade with Tibet stopped in the early 1960s after the Indo-Chinese border conflict.
 Bhotias lost their centuries old pattern of life and had to look for new sources of income.
 Making hand-woven shawls has emerged as an important source of livelihood for many Bhotia families.
 Although their number has declined, many Bhotia families still keep sheep and migrate with them between their summer pastures in the Neelang valley, at a height of about 3800 meters, and winter grazing grounds near Rishikesh, in the plains.
 They shear the wool in their summer village Bagori, near Gangotri, in September.
 It is then washed, carded, and hand-spun to make hand-woven shawls (Pankhis), and also knitted into sweaters, socks and gloves.